manguyen0017/4-comma-Assignment_01/README.md

 The comic was created using Anitoon.app's AI Comic Generator, an AI-powered tool designed to streamline comic creation.
 The process involved several stages of iteration and refinement to achieve the desired visual style and narrative clarity.

 * Step 1: Used the "Comic-Generator" page to generate multiple 2x2 panel iterations, experimenting with different styles.
 * Step 2: Once satisfied with the general style, transferred the comic to the "Create Comic on Canvas" page, allowing for individual panel modifications through isolated AI generations.
+The use of layered shapes and text help mitigate artifacts and allowed for greater flexibility in iterative refinements.
 * Step 3: Exported the final AI-generated panels to Photoshop, where manual edits were made to ensure stylistic cohesion, correct inconsistencies, and refine details that AI misinterpreted.

 [![4-comma][images-fig3]](https://github.com/manguyen0017/4-comma-Assignment_01/blob/main/images/fig3.png)